Buying a house with a ground lease (erfpacht)

 If you decided to hire Buying agent to represent you, they should take care of retrieving the information beforehand and ensure you are aware of whether the house has a ground lease, terms, and canon you need to pay.

 If you didn't, you could ask to check it yourself, as the selling agent (most of the time) indicates it, and you could also find details on the deed of transfer.

 Not being aware of the implications of the leasehold before buying the apartment, may come up as an unpleasant surprise in the future that you'd want to avoid.

-Want to speak with professional House Hunters?
+Want to speak with a professional Buying agent?